-A code that can correct any $t$-grain-error will be referred to as a \textit{\textbf{$\bft$-grain-error-correcting code}}.
+A code that can correct all $t$-grain-errors (of length $n$) will be referred to as a \textit{\textbf{$\bft$-grain-error-correcting code}} (of length $n$).
 For shorthand, a code that can correct a single grain-error will also be referred to as a \textit{\textbf{single-grain code}}.
 More generally, codes that correct a prescribed number of grain-errors are called \textit{\textbf{grain codes}}.
 The maximum size of a $t$-grain-error-correcting-code of length $n$ will be referred to as $M(n,t)$.

 Definition~\ref{def:grainerror} coincides with the \textit{\textbf{overlapping grain-error}} model discussed in \cite{artyom}.
-We briefly note that since the original model of \textit{\textbf{non-overlapping grain-errors}} \cite{arya} is a special case of the more general overlapping grain-error model, the code constructions in this paper apply to both models.
+We briefly note that since the set of possible errors under the original model of \textit{\textbf{non-overlapping grain-errors}} \cite{arya} is contained within the set of possible errors under the overlapping grain-error model, the code constructions in this paper apply to both models.
 We compare the upper bounds derived in Section~\ref{sec:bound} against existing bounds for the overlapping grain-error model (\cite{artyom}).
 For the remainder of the paper, the term grain-error refers to an overlapping grain-error as stated in Definition~\ref{def:grainerror}.